aeife/astar3d/README.md

 * manhatten

 #### height factor
-* defines how much heights are avoided
+* defines if and how heights are avoided

 #### show path info
-* show status of nodes at the end of the algorithm
+* show the status of all nodes at the end of the algorithm

 #### starting the algorithm
 * start/end nodes need to be defined
-* starting algorithm: process
+* start algorithm: process

 #### view node properties
 * middle mouse button on node (after algorithm execution)